KingMichaelPark/website/content/posts/2023-12-10-2023-Tools-In-Review.md/index.md

 AWS_REGION="eu-west-2"
 ```

-Save and close, and run `rtx trust`.
+Save and close, and run `mise trust`.
 And now you will see that those
 two environment variables have been set and your tools will be the versions
 that you have specified in this file.